What to Expect When a CD Matures

-Some CDs allow you to pull funds out before maturity — without any penalty.
-These “liquid” CDs are becoming more popular (because people like flexibility), but there’s no such thing as a free lunch.
-For the ability to pull out early, you’ll pay a cost in the form of a lower CD rate — you simply don’t earn as much on your money.
+Some CDs allow you to pull funds out before maturity without any penalty.
+These “liquid” CDs are increasingly popular because people like flexibility.
+But there’s no such thing as a free lunch.
+For the ability to pull out early, you pay a cost in the form of a lower CD rate—you don’t earn as much on your money.
 Some liquid CDs allow you to pull all of your money out while others set limits.

 What Happens When a CD Matures

 When your CD matures, you’ve got several options, and it’s best to be proactive.

-Your bank or credit union is required to send you a notification shortly before your CD matures (see Regulation DD).
-The notification might come by regular mail or email, depending on how you’ve set things up with your bank.
+Your bank or credit union is required to send you a notification shortly before your CD matures.
+The notification might arrive by regular mail or email, depending on how you set things up with your bank.
 Pay attention to these notices, especially:

 - The maturity date of your CD

 - The default action if you do nothing (often the CD will renew or rollover to another CD)

-- The rate on renewing CDs (if this isn’t shown, make sure you find out — sometimes rollover rates are lower)
+- The rate on renewing CDs (if this isn’t obvious, make sure you find out—the rollover rates could be lower)

 - The maturity date for renewing CDs

-- The deadline to request a different action (such as transferring the money to your savings account)
+- The deadline to request an alternative (such as transferring the money to your savings account)

-if you do nothing, your bank will usually put your money into another CD with the same length as the CD that just matured.
-For example, if your six month CD is maturing, you’ll often have a 10-day window of time after maturity to give instructions to your bank.
-If you ignore the notice, your bank will put the money into another six month CD.
-However, you might not earn the same rate that you were earning on the last CD — banks will pay what they currently offer to people buying six-month CDs, which might be more or less than you got previously.
+If you do nothing, your bank will usually put your money into another CD with the same length as the CD that just matured.
+For example, if your six-month CD is maturing, you’ll often have a 10-day window of time after maturity to provide instructions to your bank.
+If you ignore the notice, your bank will put the money into another six-month CD.
+However, you might not earn the same rate that you were earning on the last CD—banks will pay what they currently offer to people buying six-month CDs, which might be more or less than you earned previously.